mjmg/centos-supervisor-base/README.md

 # centos-supervisor-base
-Base image based on latest FEDORA with supervisor
+Base image based on latest CENTOS with supervisor